danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-31-view-controller-delegation-in-swiftui.md

 }
 ```

 This approach lets you bind the delegate events to actions directly within the view.
-A view can now just present the document camera with this delegate and provide its own actions, like this:
+A view can now present the camera with this delegate and provide its own actions, like this:

 ```swift
 ...